 Know what you want and find those companies you can trust and go for it!
 If you have partners you can trust on your team to weed through all the information and those “solutions” that many times only have the provider’s interest at heart, you not only don’t waste critical time making mistakes, but you also save money by not spending it in areas that are not necessary or effective.

 That is why it is so important to investigate your potential partners to make sure they are trustworthy, ethical and reliable.
 You’ve heard the saying “consider the source.”
 Do just that!
-I get asked about statements on non-legit scammy Websites almost every day.
+I get asked about statements on non-legit scammy websites regularly.
 Don’t let information that goes against the necessary and required investment and hard work required to succeed online override your common sense.

 If the source has no longevity or lacks credibility; don’t pay attention.
-Experience and trust can only be gained after years of walking that walk — it isn’t instantaneous (even if your site is on WordPress).
-You know that State Farm commercial… “They can’t put it on the Internet if it isn’t true.” with the creepy date that’s a “French Model”.
+Experience and trust can only be gained after years of walking that walk.
+It isn’t instantaneous (even if your site is on WordPress).
+Remember that State Farm commercial… “They can’t put it on the Internet if it isn’t true.” with the creepy date that’s a “French Model”.
 That commercial was effective because is makes a valid point.
 Many folks believe what they see online purely because it’s online!

 When it comes to your online business project, taking the time to learn just enough to know who has your best interests at heart is time well spent.
 Being able to discover when you are just getting a sales pitch is crucial.
 Your gut will tell you the difference — follow it!